davorg/magnum-web/publications/index.md

 ## Talks

-See the [/publications/talks](talks page) for a list of the talks given by Magnum Solutions staff.
+See the [talks page](/publications/talks) for a list of the talks given by Magnum Solutions staff.

 ## Articles

-See the [/publications/articles](articles page) for a list of articles and columns written by Magnum Solutions staff.
+See the [articles page](/publications/articles) for a list of articles and columns written by Magnum Solutions staff.